-- A. This method is only to be used for patients with known or suspected foreign body or aspiration who have become unconscious - B. Visualization will consist of the introduction of the laryngoscope by itself without the endotracheal tube introducers (Bougie) and endotracheal tube loaded, into the oral cavity for the purpose of visualization, and/or the intent to: - 1.
-Visualize a foreign body airway obstruction and/or remove the foreign body using McGill's forceps - 2.
+- A. This method is only to be used for patients with known or suspected foreign body or aspiration who have become unconscious - B. Visualization will consist of the introduction of the laryngoscope by itself without the endotracheal tube introducers (Bougie or stylet) and endotracheal tube loaded, into the oral cavity for the purpose of visualization, and/or the intent to:

+- Visualize a foreign body airway obstruction and/or remove the foreign body using McGill's forceps - 2.
 Visualize and/or physically manipulate the tongue, for the purpose of suctioning secretions, blood or emesis from the pharynx

-C. Documentation for intubation should include:

-✓ Indication for procedure ✓ Response to treatment ✓ Size of ET tube ✓ Visualization of vocal cords ✓ Number of attempts ✓ Suction required ✓ ET Tube measurement (cm) at teeth ✓ Chest rise with ventilation ✓ Ventilation compliance ✓ Bulb syringe check (as applicable) ✓ Capnography used ✓ EtCO2/Capnography reading ✓ Equality of lung sounds ✓ Absence of epigastric sounds ✓ Method for securing the ET Tube ✓ Any complications with intubation procedure

 IX.
+Documentation for Intubation Should Include:

+✓ Indication for procedure ✓ Response to treatment ✓ Size of ET tube ✓ Visualization of vocal cords ✓ Number of attempts ✓ Suction required ✓ ET Tube measurement (cm) at teeth \checkmark Chest rise with ventilation ✓ Ventilation compliance ✓ Bulb syringe check (as applicable) ✓ Capnography used ✓ EtCO2/Capnography reading ✓ Equality of lung sounds ✓ Absence of epigastric sounds ✓ Method for securing the ET Tube ✓ Any complications with intubation procedure ✓ Provider attempting procedure ✓ Training level of provider

-Certification Requirements:
+X. Certification Requirements: